mariodavid/mariodavid.github.io/_drafts/java-one-2017-recap.md

 Interestingly they said that they decided to not go the event sourcing route, but instead hold the latest state in the messages.

-The last quite interesting thing in the MS architecture is the question on how the UI integration works.
+The last quite interesting thing in the microservices architecture is the question on how the UI integration works.
 There are different approaches to this.
 REWE decided to create a thing, they called "UI-gateway", which aggregates the UI (HTML+CSS+JavaScript) from Microservices and pushes them to the web client.
 This means that the microservices have to agree on a particular UI technology (and a version of it too) like React v.15.0.
-That has some obvious drawbacks, but it was interesting to see that as a trade-off.
+That has some obvious drawbacks, but it was interesting to see that sometimes as an architectural trade-off a decision like this is being made.

 The slides for this interesting talk can be found at [Speakerdeck](https://speakerdeck.com/abrauner/javaone-2017-a-competitive-food-retail-architecture-with-microservices).